OctopusDeploy/blog/blog/2021-05/using-hashicorp-vault-with-octopus-deploy/index.md

 The **Get wrapped SecretID** step is added to deployment and runbook processes in the [same way as other steps](https://octopus.com/docs/projects/steps#adding-steps-to-your-deployment-processes).

-Once you have added the step to your process, fill out the parameters in the step:
+After you've added the step to your process, fill out the parameters in the step:

 ![Vault Get wrapped SecretID step used in a process](vault-get-wrapped-secretid-step-in-process.png)

-Once you've filled in the parameters, you can execute the step in a runbook or deployment process, and on successful execution, the sensitive output variable names are displayed in the Task log:
+You can then execute the step in a runbook or deployment process, and on successful execution, the sensitive output variable names are displayed in the task log:

 ![Vault Get wrapped SecretID step task log](vault-get-wrapped-secretid-step-output-variable.png)